Is Life a Masquerade?

 What has this all have to with authentic leadership?
 Just about everything.

-An authentic leader, anyone of us, understands that life is not an on-going party.
+An authentic leader, anyone of us, understands that life is not an ongoing party.
 Authenticity, in its deepest significance, is the capability of seeing things as they really are.
 Authentic people do not pretend to be something else but themselves, nor are they easily influenced by outside forces.

 Authentic leaders step forward when everyone else seems to be stepping back.
 Authentic leaders truly care about helping others.
 Authentic people have a capability of interconnecting their mind with their heart and integrating both into their daily lives and into their leadership style.

-A good example of a truly authentic leader is the current head of state in Uruguay, José Mujica, also decribed as the world´s poorest president due to the fact that he donates 90 percent of his monthly salary to charities benefitting poor people and small entrepreneurs.
+A good example of a truly authentic leader is the current head of state in Uruguay, José Mujica, also described as the world´s poorest president due to the fact that he donates 90 percent of his monthly salary to charities benefiting poor people and small entrepreneurs.
 Exemplary.
 Mujica has also granted protection to 100 Syrian children by accommodating them in Uruguay.
 Not a high number taking into consideration the total number of two million Syrian refugees, nonetheless better than nothing, and far better than any country has proved to help so far.
 Overflowing with Syrian refugees, Jordan, Turkey and Lebanon each currently “accommodate” several hundred thousand of them.
 (Yahoo News.
 UN applauds Uruguay´s plan to take Syrian refugees.
 21.5.2014.
 Quoted 23.6.2014).

 Tips for increasing authenticity in your life: